SM43/findmyrelative-frontend/README.md

         oc apply -f 05-pipeline-triggers/
         ```

         New pod will be created for Event listener.
-Get the url for Event Listener which we will need for creating Webhook - ` oc get route`.
+Get the url for Event Listener which we will need for creating webhook - ` oc get route `.

     8. Create a webhook  -